Screen time and physical activity

 - Bring your child’s screen time interests into off-screen play.
 For example, your child could dress up as a favourite TV character or use dolls and figurines to act out scenes.

-- Make use of natural breaks like advertisements or the end of game levels.
+- Make use of natural breaks like advertisements or the end of game levels to encourage movement.
 For example, you could see how many star jumps you and your child can fit in before the ads finish.

 Modelling screen time and physical activity